qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 ### 2016
 - 2016 ICCAD: A Deterministic Approach to Stochastic Computation (University of Minnesota)
-- 2016 DATE: Effect of LFSR Seeding, Scrambling and Feedback Polynomial on Stochastic Computing Accuracy (University of Toronto, Toronto; okyo Institute of Technology, Tokyo; Ritsumeikan University, Shiga)
+- 2016 DATE: Effect of LFSR Seeding, Scrambling and Feedback Polynomial on Stochastic Computing Accuracy (University of Toronto; Tokyo Institute of Technology; Ritsumeikan University)

 ### 2017
-- 2017 DATE: Energy Efficient Stochastic Computing with Sobol Sequences (University of Alberta, Edmonton)
+- 2017 DATE: Energy Efficient Stochastic Computing with Sobol Sequences (University of Alberta)
-- 2017 DSD: Building a Better Random Number Generator for Stochastic Computing (University of Passau, Passau; University of Michigan, Ann Arbor)
+- 2017 DSD: Building a Better Random Number Generator for Stochastic Computing (University of Passau; University of Michigan, Ann Arbor)

 ### 2018
-- 2018 ICCAD: Deterministic Methods for Stochastic Computing Using Low-Discrepancy Sequences (University of Louisiana at Lafayette, Lafayette)
+- 2018 ICCAD: Deterministic Methods for Stochastic Computing Using Low-Discrepancy Sequences (University of Louisiana at Lafayette)
-- 2018 Microprocessors and Microsystems: S-Box-Based Random Number Generation for Stochastic Computing (University of Passau, Passau; University of Michigan, Ann Arbor)
+- 2018 Microprocessors and Microsystems: S-Box-Based Random Number Generation for Stochastic Computing (University of Passau; University of Michigan, Ann Arbor)
-- 2018 TVLSI: Toward Energy-Efficient Stochastic Circuits Using Parallel Sobol Sequences (University of Alberta, Edmonton)
+- 2018 TVLSI: Toward Energy-Efficient Stochastic Circuits Using Parallel Sobol Sequences (University of Alberta)

 ## Accuracy Analysis
-### 2016
-- 2016 DATE: Effect of LFSR Seeding, Scrambling and Feedback Polynomial on Stochastic Computing Accuracy (University of Toronto, Toronto; okyo Institute of Technology, Tokyo; Ritsumeikan University, Shi

 ## Neural Networks
 ### 2016